 - It is not a “response” to anything (such as to data or incidents); and

-- It is primarily a management process, whereas proactive/reactive are both employee and management processes.
+- It is primarily a management process, whereas proactive/reactive processes are practices by both employees and management alike.

-In short, managing risk predictively is kind of a stand-alone process.
+In short, managing risk predictively is kind of a stand-alone, disjointed process.
 Reactive and proactive activities are intimately tied together.
 Predictive management has more specific uses.

-Final Thought: What Your Safety Program Needs to Be Predictive
+What Your Aviation SMS Needs to Be Predictive

-New aviation SMS programs will have a hard/impossible time performing practice risk management activities.
-This is because they lack the essential ingredients that are needed for the predictive process:
+New aviation SMS implementations will have a hard/impossible time performing predictive risk management activities.
+This is because they lack the essential ingredients that are needed for the predictive process, such as:

-- Strong historical data to support predictive findings;
+- Substantial and relevant historical data to support predictive findings;

 - Time, manpower, and resources needed to spend time on predictive activities.